Address

 Introduction

-• SeTPAT.
-The search for a Treponema pallidum antigen test.
-We are using MS/MS and MRM to detect the presence of various T pallidum antigens in the sera of 120 patients with a new diagnosis of syphilis.
-We aim to develop an ELISA that can detect T pallidum antigen via this approach
+• Searching for a Treponema pallidum antigen test (SeTPAT), using MS/MS and MRM to detect the presence of various pallidum antigens in the sera of 120 patients with a new diagnosis of syphilis.
+We aim to develop an ELISA that can detect T. pallidum antigen via this approach.

 Fingerprint